bhsingleton/skinblender/README.md

 # Ez Skin Blender
 A DCC-agnostic selection-based skin weighting tool.

+## Installing the PIP Dependencies
+To install the required pip dependencies open a Command Prompt window.
+In this example I will be using Maya 2022.
+Be sure to adjust your code to whichever version of Maya you are using.
+Change the current working directory using:
+> cd %PROGRAMFILES%\Autodesk\Maya2022\bin

+Make sure you have pip installed using:
+> mayapy.exe -m ensurepip --upgrade --user

+Now you can install the necessary dependencies using:
+> mayapy.exe -m pip install six --user

+Be sure to repeat this for: six, Qt.py and scipy.

-## Installation
+## Usage
-This tool is reliant on the following python packages: six, Qt.py, scipy, numpy and dcc.
+Once you've downloaded ezskinblender, move the folder into one of the Maya script directories.
+You will also need to repeat this process for the dcc package: https://github.com/bhsingleton/dcc/
-Once you've acquired these packages you can launch the tool with the following command:
+Once you're done you can launch the tool with the following command:

 > from ezskinblender import qezskinblender;
 > window = qezskinblender.QEzSkinBlender();